feixuwu/document/Firebase.md

 # RoadMap

-## crashlytics
+## custom crashlytics
-  have submitted to marketplace, tutorial video will be upload before 2020/12/20

-## upgrade sdk to 6.16.1
-  have submitted to marketplace.
+ will add this feature in May 2021.

 # FAQ